 WHO IMPROVE THE WORLD

-Nominees are brought to the attention of the Prize by a nominating team that consists of a Nominator and three references.
+Nominees are brought to the attention of the Prize by a nominating team that consists of a Nominator and two references.
 Nominees cannot self-nominate.
 The Nominator acts as the point of contact between the Prize and the Nominee during the nomination and evaluation process.

 For the best indicator of the kind of Nominees we are seeking, visit the recipients page of the Prize website.